Policy Management

 -

-Verify that the variables are correct.
+Verify that the variables are correct to make this section smoother

 echo $QUAY_USER